cdl-geneseo/geneseo-dictionary/G/Geneseo-Project.md

 # Geneseo Project

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Geneseo Project

 Created by  Unknown User (nac16) on Dec 11, 2020

 n.
 An assignment given in a class; can range from a paper to a presentation.Source: Dictionary of Geneseo English, Fall 2020, ChojnackiAs of 2020, 34.9% of students surveyed know the word.34.9 % of students surveyed know the word.
 Of those surveyed, 67.4% believed it originated in Geneseo.
 (Chojnacki, G-M, 2020)